The Commonplace

 Key Points

-- Research gaps: need for longitudinal work on career trajectories, processes of digital ritualization, and cross-cultural adoption differences.
+• Need for longitudinal studies on career progression, effects on social capital, formation of digital rituals, and cross-cultural adoption differences.

 Data & Methods

-- Approach: conceptual synthesis drawing on sociological and management literatures.
+• Methodological approach: conceptual synthesis integrating sociological and management literatures.

-- Empirical basis: secondary data sources and illustrative case studies from multinational organizations.
+• Empirical basis: secondary data and illustrative case studies drawn from global organisations and recent pandemic-era research (no new primary data collected).

 Implications for AI Economics